tpulatha/sdl_ios_guides/docs/Displaying Information/Menus/index.md

 | List with search | A vertical list of text with a search field in the HMI |
 | Keyboard         | A keyboard shows up immediately in the HMI |

+!!! note
+Keyboard is currently only supported for the navigation app type.
+!!!

 #### Objective-C
 ```objc
 performInteraction.interactionLayout = SDLLayoutMode.LIST_ONLY;